 Diapering

 The Center does not require any child to be potty trained at a particular age.
-All children learn to use the bathroom at different times and it is our goal to make this a fun experience, but only when the child (and their family) is ready.
+All children learn to use the bathroom at different times, and it is our goal to make this a fun experience, but only when the child (and their family) is ready.
 Please let us know what methods of potty training are used at home so we can mimic that method.
 Consistency at home and at the Center are key!
 As such, we will not start potty training any child unless similar activities are happening at home.

 Parents supply disposable or cloth diapers.